InfiniTimeOrg/InfiniTime/doc/gettingStarted/ota-nrfconnect.md

 # Updating with NRFConnect

-## Preparation

-All releases of InfiniTime are available on the [release page of the GitHub repo](https://github.com/InfiniTimeOrg/InfiniTime/releases).

-Release files are available under the *Assets* button.

-You need to download the DFU of the firmware version that you'd like to install, for example `pinetime-mcuboot-app-dfu-1.6.0.zip`

-## NRFConnect

 Open NRFConnect.
 Swipe down in the *Scanner* tab and wait for your device to appear:

 ![NRFConnect 0](nrfconnect0.jpg)